Homily (Reflection) for the Annunciation of the Lord (Solemnity) (25th March, 2020) on the Gospel and the Solemnity

 We see how willingly Mary accepted her role in God’s plan for our redemption.
 She did not even ask for time either to think over it or to consult anybody.
 We must remember that Mary could have said no but she willingly said yes to the will of God.
 And it is on this single-minded yes of Mary hangs today’s solemnity.

 On our part, we are God’s “unworthy servants” (Lk 17:10).
 Consequently, we ought to accept the will of God always willingly after the example of Mary.
-This world and the desire for it that we sometimes cling to will surely pass away, but he who does the will of God abides forever, cf. 1Jn 2:17.
+The world and the desire for it that we sometimes cling to will surely pass away.
+So also is the pandemic, COVID-19.
+But he who does the will of God abides forever, cf. 1Jn 2:17.
 Saint Peter rightly asks us “to live for the rest of the time in the flesh no longer by human passions but by the will of God” (1Pt 4:2).
 And one needs endurance to do this, cf. Heb 10:36.
 Finally, accepting the will of God does not make one lesser but greater, cf. Prov 11:24.

 Bible Reading: Rom 12:1-2; 1Thess 4:1-12.